xiaofengsoft/postsync/Readme.en.md

 ### Optimization Tasks

+- [x] New context
-- [ ] Data directory will be cleaned up if users use the software for the first time.
+- [x] Data directory will be cleaned up if users use the software for the first time.
+- [ ] Materialize the timeout
 - [ ] Record the logs of the process.
 - [ ] Specially handle the case of the specific exception.
 - [ ] Specially handle the case of the specific column argument.